amardeepmsingh/bronze/_texts/georgia_douglas_johnson_bronze_1922.md

-TO ATLANTA UNIVERSITY ó ITS FOUNDERS AND TEACHERS
+TO ATLANTA UNIVERSITY ‚Äî ITS FOUNDERS AND TEACHERS

 Pass down the aisle of buried years to-night,
 And stand uncovered in that holy place